ucsdalpineclub/ucsdalpineclub.github.io/trs/241005-tuednesday/_posts/2024-10-05-the-invention-of-tuednesday.md

 Typically, when you want to do some athletic thing that’s beyond your current means, you want to adhere to a few broad but useful principles:

-* Recover well: Get lots of sleep and keep overall stress levels low
-* Train well: Be consistent, and make it goal-specific
-* Plan well: Deliberate and thoughtful planning goes a long way to ensure success.
+* Plan: Deliberate and thoughtful planning, of both the trip and your training, goes a long way to ensure success.
+* Train: Be consistent, and make it goal-specific
+* Recover: Get lots of sleep and keep overall stress levels low

 Now, knowing all this, it’s a damn shame Phil and I did absolutely **none** of these things to prepare for Steck-Salathe.
+To be clear, the reason for this error was the fact that we simply underestimated the route.
+It's a common story -- and we hope others may learn from our mistakes.
 This is the story of how we proudly achieved the blazing time of 27 hours car-to-car on a 16-pitch route.

 ---